hugoakerstrand/hugoakerstrand/README.md

 I also love working with code and am always thinking about some new fun project!

-- 🔭 I’m currently working on: an application in R
+- 🔭 I’m currently working on: tidy(ing) flow cytometry data analysis using R
 - 🌱 I’m currently learning: Python & Shiny
 - 📫 [Email me](mailto:hugo.akerstrand@gmail.com)
 <!--